scotthmccoy/scotthmccoy.github.io/_posts/2025-09-02-uplink-grand-tour.md

 ## Revelation’s Viral Spread Is Horribly Bugged
-When a machine gets infected, if the Revelation version is v1.0 or lower, [the machine crashes immediately](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/computer/computer.cpp?ref_type=heads#L154), stays offline for a long time and Revelation does not reproduce.
-A lot of folks think that this makes the machine immune to being fixed by Arunmor-aligned agents, but even though the player is unable to connect to a machine destroyed by Revelation v1.0 to try and run Faith on it, the game's simulation of enemy agents don't have this restriction.
-The game [just randomly picks an infected machine every so often and tries to fix it](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp#L2854).
+Every machine in the game updates itself on every tick of the game loop.
+If it's infected with Revelation version v1.0 or lower, [the machine crashes immediately](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/computer/computer.cpp?ref_type=heads#L154), stays offline for a long time (seeingly up to 8 hours) and Revelation does not reproduce.
+A lot of folks think that this makes the machine immune to being fixed by Arunmor-aligned enemy agents but this is not true.
+Even though the _player_ is unable to connect to a machine destroyed by Revelation v1.0 to try and run Faith on it, the simulated enemy agents in the final mission don't have this restriction.
+The game [just randomly picks an infected machine every so often and tries to run Faith on it](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp#L2854).

-If the Revelation version being used is higher than 1.0, then the virus [takes 3 minutes to cook](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/computer/computer.cpp?ref_type=heads#L627) and then destroys the machine and then attempts to spread to 2 new random systems.
-However, the virus tends _not_ to spread, leading many to assume that enemy agents are aggressively cleaning up Revelation infections by installing Faith.
+If the Revelation version being used is higher than 1.0, then the virus [takes 3 minutes to cook](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/computer/computer.cpp?ref_type=heads#L627), destroys the machine its on and then attempts to spread to 2 new random systems.
+However, many players have noticed the virus tends to not to spread, leading many to assume that enemy agents are aggressively cleaning up Revelation infections by installing Faith.

 This is because the way the viral spread is simulated uses the [3-param version of RunRevelation](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/computer/computer.cpp?ref_type=heads#L641) instead of the [4-param version](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp#L941).
-I'm certain this is a bug because it effectively treats the player as being the one uploading the virus instead of the virus itself!
-The code checks the player's current trace status, _no matter which other machine they are currently connected to_ and if they are actively being traced by _that_ machine, the viral spread fails unless the machine the virus was spreading to somehow had at least 1 security system disabled.
+I'm certain this is a bug because it effectively treats the _player_ as being the one uploading the virus instead of the virus itself!
+The code checks the player's current trace status, _no matter which machine they are currently connected to_ and if they are actively being traced by _that_ machine, the viral spread fails unless the machine the virus is spreading itself to somehow had at least 1 security system disabled.

-No wonder so many people find the mission almost impossible!
-If you use the best version of Revelation you have available, the harder you work, the more likely it is for the virus to burn out rather than spread!
+This means if you are hacking as fast as possible, you're likely being actively traced most of the time which would mean that during those propagation events Revelation to burns itself out instead of propagating.
+The harder you work, the worse it gets!

-I’m pretty sure this is why so many guides advocate for a “batch job then do jack shit” strategy: hack a bunch of machines and install v3.0 but don't run it, then return to each machine about 5 minutes into the mission and run the virus program as fast as possible "to overwhelm Arunmor agents" and crucially, sit back and watch it spread.
+I’m pretty sure this is why so many guides advocate for either using v1.0 of Revelation, hacking a bunch of machines before the mission gets started or my personal favorite, the “batch job then do jack shit” strategy: hack a bunch of machines and install v3.0 but _don't_ run it, then return to each machine about 5 minutes into the mission and run the virus as fast as possible "to overwhelm Arunmor agents" and crucially, sit back and watch it spread.
 The strategy actually works because sitting back and watching it spread means you're not actively being traced!

 ## TLDR for beating Grand Tour
-1. Don't fuck up the story missions - Revelation should be at 3.0 and Arunmor should have Faith at only v0.2.
+1. Don't fuck up the story missions - Revelation should be at 3.0 and Faith at only v0.2.
 2. Use the best version of Revelation you can.
 Ignore advice to use v1.0.
 3. Make sure you have at least 1 security system bypassed or disabled when running Revelation on the command line or the machine will not get infected.
+4. Don't bother clearing logs from InterNIC afterwards - in the next 15 minutes you're either getting disavowwed by Uplink or destroying the entire internet.
-4. Keep an eye on your Revelation Tracker or better yet, run a stopwatch.
+5. Keep an eye on your Revelation Tracker.
+Better yet, run a stopwatch.
 Exactly 3 minutes after you ran Revelation on the command line, make sure you're not being actively traced.
-You can be cracking a password, setting up programs to run, whatever, just make sure you're not being traced or the viral spread will fail due to the bug.
+You can be cracking a password, setting up programs to run, whatever, just make sure you're not being traced at those 3-minute marks or the viral spread will fail due to the bug.
-5. Get another 1-2 machines hacked after that and then [just chill and let the virus do the work for you](https://www.youtube.com/watch?v=JBxkney44eg).
-You only need about 6 infected machines and at least 6 minutes left to be guaranteed a [kill screen](https://www.youtube.com/watch?v=H6viHHbIxt0).
+6. This should get you to about 6 machines by the 5-ish minute mark, which should [double to 12](https://www.youtube.com/watch?v=JBxkney44eg) and [then 24 so long as you just chill out and let the virus do the work for you](https://www.youtube.com/watch?v=H6viHHbIxt0).